Yash-Chandrani/Yash-Chandrani/README.md

 ## About Me

-- 🎓 Currently pursuing Master of Computer Science (Security track) at North Carolina State University (August 2023 - May 2025)
+- 🎓 Recently graduated with Master of Computer Science (Security track) at North Carolina State University (August 2023 - May 2025)
 - 💼 Software Developer with experience in web development, security analysis, and cloud computing
 - 🌱 Passionate about technology, security, and innovation